1 Corinthians 8:7-13

 Q.1.
 Why do some believers have scruples about certain activities?
 Are we free to follow our own convictions?
 Under what circumstances is it better to forego a liberty? – (1 Cor.8:7-9)

-We all have to contend with influences from our families, culture, and past experiences.
+We all have to contend with influences from our families, culture, and past experiences (see 1 Cor.8:7).
 In New Testament days, influences from the believer’s past attachment to the Jewish and Gentile cultures, brought sensitivities towards special Jewish days, dietary rules, and as here – meat offered up to idols (1 Cor.8:7).
-Today these convictions may influence the believer’s sensitivity to certain entertainment, movies, and beverages etc. It is a mark of maturity if we develop a sensitive conscience which helps us discern good from evil (Heb.5:14).
-We should not insist on our liberty to eat and drink whatever we want, but rather to – take care that this liberty of yours does not somehow become a stumbling block to the weak (1 Cor.8:9).
-In love and consideration of other people, we may need to forego a liberty.
+Today these convictions may influence the believer’s sensitivity to certain entertainment, movies, and beverages etc. It is a mark of maturity if we develop a sensitive conscience which helps us discern good from evil (see Heb.5:14).
+However, we should not insist on our liberty to eat and drink whatever we want, but rather to – take care that this liberty of yours does not somehow become a stumbling block to the weak (1 Cor.8:9).
+In love and consideration of other people, we should be happy to forego a liberty.

 Q.2.
 Can our liberty harm a fellow believer?
 When can exercising our liberty actually cause us to sin?
 At what conclusion did the apostle Paul arrive? – (1 Cor.8:10-13)

-Paul claimed that it is possible for a fellow believer – for whose sake Christ died … with a different frame of reference, to be severely damaged (1 Cor.8:11).
+Paul claimed that it is possible for a fellow believer – for whose sake Christ died … with a different frame of reference, to be severely damaged (see 1 Cor.8:11).
 He gave us the insight that liberty is increased where there is sound teaching which produces knowledge and understanding.
-Where this is lacking, a person’s conscience may be compromised (1 Cor.8:10).
-Christian love means that we must be aware of how our liberty may affect others, lest we cause damage to them and – sin against Christ (1 Cor.8:12).
-Paul’s conclusion is clear – if food causes my brother to stumble, I will never eat meat again, so that I will not cause my brother to stumble (1 Cor.8:13).
+Where this is lacking, a person’s conscience may be compromised (see 1 Cor.8:10).
+Christian love means that we must be aware of how our liberty may affect others, lest we cause damage to them and – sin against Christ (see 1 Cor.8:12).
+Paul’s conclusion is clear and helpful – if food causes my brother to stumble, I will never eat meat again, so that I will not cause my brother to stumble (1 Cor.8:13).
 It is a sign of immaturity, not maturity, when people insist on their liberties at the expense of the unity of the body of Christ.